The $60,000 Patio Inquiry Called While You Were Explaining That You Don't Mow Lawns.

 A caller says they want “some work in the backyard.”
 That might mean a retaining wall, drainage correction, turf, lighting, interlock, planting, or all of it.
 If nobody defines the project before booking, your team walks into chaos.

-The Gatekeeper can cleanly define the category, surface the probable scope, collect inspiration, and flag whether the job is actually aligned with your crew, margin profile, and install calendar.
+The AI receptionist can cleanly define the category, surface the probable scope, collect inspiration, and flag whether the job is actually aligned with your crew, margin profile, and install calendar.

 The Silent Spring Pileup